Aamir3644/Car-Rental-Management-System/Extra.md

+## Difference between Library and Framework :
+>> Libraries provide developers with predefined functions and classes to make their work easier and boost the development process.
+Framework, on the other hand, is like the foundation upon which developers build applications for specific platforms.

 ## What is the difference between Authentication and Authorization ?
 >> Authentication :
 - Authentication is the process of verifying the identity of a user or a device .
 It answers the question, "Who are you?"